 Understand the Difference Between Book and Tax Planning

 Companies use different tax reporting methods depending on their size and the products and services they offer.
-For example, tax planning for an eCommerce business will require different strategies than those utilized in a traditional brick-and-mortar business.
+For example, tax planning for an e-commerce business will require strategies different from those utilized in a traditional brick-and-mortar business.
+To effectively manage taxes, it is crucial to calculate operating cash flow, focusing on the impact of taxes and understanding local tax regulations.
 Whether you use an accrual or cash method depends on several factors that your CPA or accounting firm should clearly relate to you.

 Your financial team should be able to explain your reporting strategy in terms that make sense.
 You shouldn’t blindly accept what your accountant suggests.
-While they’re the financial professionals, the best-outsourced accounting firms include clearly defined financial strategies regarding your tax plan.
+While they are financial professionals, the best-outsourced accounting firms include clearly defined financial strategies regarding your tax plan, including how revenue and expenses impact taxable income.

 Clearly Understand Your Tax Obligations

-It’s easy for business owners (especially eCommerce businesses) to overlook their tax obligations.
+It’s easy for business owners (especially e-commerce businesses) to overlook their tax obligations.
 Sales and use taxes are among the most commonly overlooked tax obligations.
+Proper tax planning, which involves understanding the role of income tax in assessing overall tax situations, is crucial for maintaining healthy cash flow.
 If you commit sales where your company doesn’t have a physical presence, you might be responsible for collecting and remitting taxes from out-of-state providers that don’t collect sales tax.
 This can cause complications as every state has a particular set of regulations.

 Some municipalities even have location-specific tax nexuses.
-New York City’s commercial rent tax is an example of such taxes, which stipulates tenants in certain regions of Manhattan have to pay an annual threshold.
+New York City’s commercial rent tax is an example of such a tax, which stipulates that tenants in certain regions of Manhattan have to pay an annual threshold.

 Owners of sole proprietorships and partnerships might also neglect to add the self-employment tax on top of their income taxes.
-Whereas employers typically pay the Social Security and Medicare tax for W-2 employees, sole proprietors or partnerships have to shoulder this tax burden and many are unaware of their responsibility to do so.
+Whereas employers typically pay the Social Security and Medicare tax for W-2 employees, sole proprietors or partnerships have to shoulder this tax burden, and many are unaware of their responsibility to do so.
+Minimizing tax liability through comprehensive tax services and expert strategies can help manage these tax obligations efficiently.

 Set Aside Tax Money Each Month

 You might subscribe to the notion that you need to pump all of your available funds back into your business.
+A cash flow budget is essential for tracking and managing your cash inflows and outflows.
 While this strategy has merit, it can have damaging effects when it comes to balancing your tax plan with positive cash flow.
 Yes, you need to invest in your business to achieve growth, but you shouldn’t do so at the expense of your tax obligations.
 Set aside a percentage of your revenue and dedicate funds specifically to your tax obligations.

 If you have an “S” corporation and you’re earning a salary, you can set aside tax funds each month.
 Doing so prevents you from having to dedicate a lump sum at the end of the year that can hinder the health of your cash flow.